 Edited by W. Cole Durham Jr., Rik Torfs, David M. Kirkham, and Christine Scott

 Islam, Europe and Emerging Legal Issues brings together vital analysis of the challenges that Europe poses for an expanding Islam and that Islam poses for Europe, within their ever-evolving religious, legal, and social environments.
-This book gathers some of the best thinking on Islam and the law affecting current and contested issues that can no longer be... more
+This book gathers some of the best thinking on Islam and the law affecting current and contested issues that can no longer be ignored, particularly... more

 The International Center for Law and Religion Studies and Aspen Publishers / Wolters Kluwer Law & Business are pleased to announce the release of the casebook Law and Religion: National, International, and Comparative Perspectives, co-authored by ICLRS Director W. Cole Durham, Jr. and Associate Director Brett G. Scharffs, with contributions from many others at the Center, especially Coordinating Editor Suzanne Sitthichai Disparte.
 Developed for use in English-speaking law-school courses, the work is dynamic combination of... more